ros-infrastructure/ros_release_python/README.md

 As of stdeb 0.9.1 a `Python2-Depends-Name` option is allowed in stdeb.cfg to override the Python 2 package name.
 You can use this feature to force the Python 2 package name to be `python` rather than `python2` as it is on Ubuntu Focal.

+You will also need to install the python 2 equivalents of the above packages on your system.

 Sync into building / testing / main repos
 -----------------------------------------